 The Legacy of Ile Ori Ogbe Egun

-The journey of Ile Ori began in 1992 when Ifalade TaShia began formal training in Orisa spirituality.
-She went on to receive Ilekes and Warriors from Iya Theresa Fair under the guidance and supervision of Angel Lebron, Elder from the House of Pimienta (Havana, Cuba)
+A few years later, Iyanifa Adeloye went on to receive Ilekes and Warriors from Iya Theresa Fair under the supervision of Angel Lebron, an Elder from the House of Pimienta (Havana, Cuba)

-• 1998-IfaladeTaShia receives advanced Ifa counsel from the late, great Awo Ade Olayinka (Ibae T'Orun) again marking her as a daughter of two waters, Oshun & Yemoja, and confirming her path as a high priestess in the Ifa tradition through the odu Eji Ogbe
+• 1998-Ifalade TaShia receives advanced Ifa counsel from the late, great Awo Ade Olayinka (Ibae T'Orun) again marking her as a daughter of two waters, Yemoja and Oshun, and confirming her path as a high priestess in the Ifa tradition through the odu Eji Ogbe

-• 2000-After two years of study and divinatory counsel, Ifalade TaShia undergoes Isefa (Ifa) initiation with Oloye Ifa Karade, noted Babalawo and best-selling author of the Handbook of Yoruba Religious Concepts.
+• 2000-After two years of study and divinatory counsel, Ifalade TaShia undergoes Isefa (Ifa) initiation with Oloye Ifa Karade, renowned Babalawo and best-selling author of the Handbook of Yoruba Religious Concepts.
 She joins the priestly ranks of Oloye Karade’s temple, Ile Tawo Lona and begins a lengthy apprenticeship

-• 2001-Ifalade TaShia undergoes Odu Orisa initiation and after one year of priestly reflection is presented to the community officially as an Olorisha Yemoja
+• 2001-Ifalade TaShia undergoes Odu Orisa initiation and after one year of priestly reflection is presented to the community officially as an Olorisha Yemoja and begins being groomed for leadership in alignment with her Ita.

 • 2001-Upon return from the culmination of her priestly journey, Ifalade TaShia Asanti, under the guidance of Oloye Ifa Karade, founds Ile Ori Ogbe Egun: Temple of the Enlightened Path